tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bitbucket-server/overview.md

 History
 -------

+### Version 1.1.24

+* **Initial Sync Date Field Added:** Under the hidden properties section of add integration page for the plugin an Initial Sync Date field is added.
+This field is optional and can be used only for the first sync.
+* **Fix Resync Functionality:** The previous version of plugin had some bug in resync functionality.
+* **Infinite Loop Bug Fix:** The previous version of the plugin had some bug that was making plugin events run in an infinite loop.
+* **API Rate Limiting Implemented:** Plugin has been enhanced to better handle API rate limiting.
+* **Additional Logs Added:** Additional debug, trace and warn logs are added to the plugin.
+* **Error Handling:** No default branch is defined - error is shown in warning logs if there is no default branch for a repository.
+* **Performance Improvement:** Plugin functionality is improved, previous version of the plugin was making more rest API calls to the BitBucket Server.

 ### Version 1.1.23

 * **Removed Manual User Access Key:** From current version onwards, this plug-in will only support "Auto Generated User Access Key" feature of UrbanCode Velocity.